Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Extensions

 \subsection{Adaptation under the MLR property}

-In both the binary and neyman pearson classification settings, we can avoid estimating the conditional density function $\eta(\cdot)$ in \eqref{cond_dens.equn}.
+In both the binary and Neyman--Pearson classification settings, we can avoid estimating the conditional probability function $\eta(\cdot)$ in \eqref{cond_dens.equn}.

 For simplicity, we assume for the remainder of this section that the distribution of~$X$ does not have any atoms, i.e., $\mathbf{P}(X=t)=0 \;\forall t\in \mathbb{R}$.
-While the approach discussed above allows us to calibrate the optimal procedure with indecisions, it relies heavily on the prior knowledge of likelihood ratio $p_1f_1/(p_2f_2)$.
-In this section, we demonstrate how to achieve adaptation under the Monotone Likelihood Ratio (MLR) property, which is defined as follows:
+While the approach discussed above allows us to calibrate the optimal procedure with indecisions, it relies heavily on prior knowledge of the likelihood ratio $p_1f_1/(p_2f_2)$.
+In this section, we demonstrate how to achieve adaptation under the monotone likelihood-ratio (MLR) property, which is defined as follows:

 {\it The random variable~$X$ takes values in a subset of~$\mathbb{R}$, the densities~$f_1$ and~$f_{2}$ have the same support, and $\frac{f_{2}}{f_{1}}(\cdot)$ is an increasing function on the support of the densities.}